Bug report #13958

 - Crashes QGIS or corrupts data changed from Yes to No

 - Status changed from Open to In Progress

 - Assignee set to Sandro Santilli

 - Operating System changed from Windows 7 to Windows 7, Ubuntu 14.04 64bit

 Confirmed with current master (2.14.0dev, 964ae1f) on Linux 64bit -- but it doesn't cause crash or corruption, right ?

-#7 Updated by Sandro Santilli over 1 year ago
+#7 Updated by Sandro Santilli almost 7 years ago

 - Priority changed from High to Severe/Regression

 - Crashes QGIS or corrupts data changed from No to Yes

 Oops, sorry but I completely overlooked the crash part !
 But confirm 2.8.4-Wien and final-2_10_1 are affected by it.